Common Freshwater Fish Identification Guide

 A freshwater fish identification guide is a structured way to name a fish from visible anatomy, coloration, location, and habitat.
 It is useful for anglers, aquarium keepers, pond owners, students, and wildlife observers who have a photo but not a species name.

-Visual identification helps when you have a photo but no name for the subject.
+A clear picture of the catch can help narrow down the freshwater fish species even if you do not know what it is called.
 Lens App can support that process because it scans the image, returns likely matches, and lets you compare those matches with fin edges, tail shape, mouth position, and body markings.
-For background on the category, freshwater fish are species adapted to low-salinity inland waters: https://en.wikipedia.org/wiki/Freshwater_fish.
+For background on the category, freshwater fish are species adapted to low-salinity inland waters (source: Wikipedia – Freshwater fish).

 The app uses photo analysis without requiring a long setup, and photos deleted after analysis helps keep the workflow simple.
 Still, a good ID depends on a usable image and a careful final check.